 Lighting makes or breaks the retro vibe.
 Look for milk-glass globes, schoolhouse pendants, or cone sconces in brass or chrome.
 Oversized globe pendants over an island?
 Perfection.

 Layer your lighting like a pro: ceiling lights for overall brightness, task lights for counters, and a cute lamp on a shelf for ambience.
-FYI, a small lamp on the counter is the coziest trend nobody regrets.
+One note: a small lamp on the counter is the coziest trend nobody regrets.

 Quick Tips